sohilnagpal04/woven-monopoly/README.md

 # 🎲 Woven Monopoly – Deterministic Game Simulation

-This project implements the **Woven Engineering Coding Test**, a simplified Monopoly game where the dice rolls are predefined.
+This project implements the **Woven Coding Test**, a simplified Monopoly game where the dice rolls are predefined.

 Since the dice rolls are known in advance, the game becomes **deterministic**, meaning the same input always produces the same result.